JulienAck/gmail-crm/README.md

 Links are always prefixed with "https://" to avoid sending email adresses on http.

-You can install i=directly from https://chrome.google.com/webstore/detail/gmail-crm/aebimappkdljnfhalihkdoogcgkaeimf
+You can install directly from https://chrome.google.com/webstore/detail/gmail-crm/aebimappkdljnfhalihkdoogcgkaeimf